GNOME/pango/docs/pango_markup.md

 Pango uses a simple structs for individual attributes.
 Each attribute has a type, and a start and end index that determine the range of characters that the attribute applies to.
-See the [enum@Pango.AttrType] enumeration for all the possible attribute types.
+See the [enum@Pango2.AttrType] enumeration for all the possible attribute types.

 Attributes rarely come alone.
-Pango uses the [struct@Pango.AttrList] structure to hold all attributes that apply to a piece of text.
+Pango uses the [struct@Pango2.AttrList] structure to hold all attributes that apply to a piece of text.

 # Pango Markup

 Frequently, you want to display some text to the user with attributes applied to part of the text (for example, you might want bold or italicized words).
-With the base Pango interfaces, you could create a [struct@Pango.AttrList] and apply it to the text; the problem is that you'd need to apply attributes to some numeric range of characters, for example "characters 12-17."
+With the base Pango interfaces, you could create a [struct@Pango2.AttrList] and apply it to the text; the problem is that you'd need to apply attributes to some numeric range of characters, for example "characters 12-17."
 This is broken from an internationalization standpoint; once the text is translated, the word you wanted